While we can put in place automated systems that pull the trigger, it’s still us that have to live with the consequences.

 Moreover micro-analyzing the market has other negative behavior consequences.
 By watching every tick your emotional mood will swing according to whether the market is going for or against you.

-As well as being highly stressful which in itself is bad, this emotional rollercoaster will often develop into clouded judgement.
+As well as being highly stressful which in itself is bad, this emotional rollercoaster will often develop into poor judgement.

 Market watching can cause a trader to make rash decisions such as closing a position too early if the price is going against them.
 It can trigger panic/fear responses such as capitulating out as the market bottoms (or tops).